charisma-ai/charisma-sdk-unreal/README.md

 ## Getting started

-**Important:** Before setting up the Charisma SDK for Unreal Engine, you’ll need to have created a web or game story (not an app story!), which requires a Charisma licence.
+**Important:** Before setting up the Charisma SDK for Unreal Engine, you’ll need to have created a Pro story (not a Starter story!), which requires a Charisma licence.
 Please visit the [licencing docs on our website](https://charisma.ai/docs/licencing) for more info!

 1. If you haven’t already, go ahead and create an Unreal **C++** project.
 Make sure you are using a version of the engine that is supported by this plugin.